Don Fleming (musician): Citizen 23

-After The Stroke Band, Don relocated to Norfolk, Va. in 1979 and formed the punkish/new wave group Citizen 23 with Elaine Barnes, Mark Myers, and, Stephen Soles.
-Their only recorded output was on the compilation album No Room to Dance in 1980.
+After The Stroke Band, Don relocated to Norfolk, Va. in 1979 and formed the punk/new wave group Citizen 23 with Elaine Barnes, Mark Myers, and, Stephen Soles.
+Their only recorded output consisted of three songs on the compilation album, No Room to Dance, in 1980.

 The Velvet Monkeys

-Citizen 23 broke up in early 1981; all members but Mark Mayers relocated to Washington, D.C. shortly thereafter and formed the three-piece psychedelic/post-punk band The Velvet Monkeys in the fall of 1981.
+Citizen 23 broke up in early 1981; all members but Mark Mayers relocated to Washington, D.C. shortly thereafter, and Fleming next formed the three-piece psychedelic/post-punk band The Velvet Monkeys in the fall of 1981.
 The Velvet Monkeys line-up featured Fleming on guitar & vocals, Barnes on keyboards and vocals, Stephen Soles on bass, and a drum machine called Dr. Rhythm providing the beat.
 The Velvet Monkeys would go through many incarnations over the next 10 years, with Fleming the constant factor in all versions.
 In July 1982 the band released their debut -- Everything is Right—on cassette tape.
 This album was re-released on CD in 2011.

 After trading in their drum machine for a live drummer (Jay "The Rummager" Spiegel) in 1981 and switching to a new bass player (Charles Steck) in early 1982, the band began to grow their following through increased gigging in the Washington, D.C., area and the Eastern Seaboard.
 This lineup released the album Future on Fountain of Youth Records in 1983.

 In 1985, ousting all but Spiegel and himself, Fleming brought on guitarist & keyboardist Malcolm Riviera of D.C.'s Grand Mal.
 The band released the single "Spooky" on Go Records in spring 1985.
 Guitarist Stuart Casson, formerly of D.C.'s punk group Dove, was added as the fourth member in the fall.
 This lineup released the single "Colors (Part I&II)" on Bona Fide Records that summer.